Adding Overloads

 Note that we imported SCT to extend its operator classification methods on typeof(relu).

-Step 2: Overloading
+Step 2: Generating code

 eval(SCT.generate_code_1_to_1(:NNlib, relu))